Kayempea/MyRecipeProject/README.md

 ### Missingness Dependency

 Another column in the dataset that contains non-trivial missingness is `'rating'`, so I tested the dependency of the missingness of this column on other columns.
-Specifically, I will investigate whether the missiness in the `'rating'` column depends on the column `'protein prop'` or the column `'prep time'`.
+Specifically, I am investigate whether the missiness in the `'rating'` column depends on the column `'protein prop'` or the column `'prep time'`.

 > Dependency of the missingness of `'rating'` on `'protein prop'`